 - It’s risky: The odds of successfully bringing in someone from the outside are low.
 The failure rate of such placements is high because of how hard it is to bring a new senior player into an existing team of executives, prepare an organization for a new COO, and support the new COO in getting up to speed and powerfully assuming the role.

-In light of the above it is a good idea to consider one of the two following alternative approaches at least in the short term and ahead of making the leap to pursue a COO.
+In light of the above, it is a good idea to consider the following alternative approaches, at least in the immediate term and certainly before taking the leap to hire a COO.

 While the forward-thinking CEO can and should work on a long-term strategy to address her/his needs, there is an alternate approach to installing a COO that creates short-term improvement that may be adequate for quite some time.
-The approach is to define a staff role to the CEO that facilitates and drives the management operating framework thereby offloading an enormous operating burden from the CEO.
-A person in such a role is often called a Deputy Senior Officer or a Chief of Staff and is common in military and government organizations and in organizations that serve governments.
+The approach is to define a staff role to the CEO that facilitates and drives the management operating framework thereby offloading an enormous operating burden.
+A person in such a role is often called a Deputy Senior Officer or a Chief of Staff and is common in military and government organizations, and in organizations that serve governments.

-The Deputy position can be filled by someone with competencies that range from high-end administrative to those of a near-COO or even someone who could eventually some day serve as COO or CEO.
+The Deputy can be someone with competencies that range from high-end administrative to those of a near-COO or someone who could someday be a COO or CEO.

 An even less risky, less expensive, and more easily accomplished solution in the short-term is to fill the staff position with a business analyst that:

-- Has a high-bandwidth intellect with deep knowledge of any important part of the organization and who has interest and energy for all parts of the organization.
+- Has a high-bandwidth intellect with deep knowledge of at least one important part of the organization and who has interest and energy for all parts of the organization.

 - Has energy, capacity, and drive.